vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORQQPL CLIN SRCH.md

  property | value
  --- | ---
  Method comment | Get LIST OF CLINICS

- Leading comment lines | {::nomarkdown}Note: This comes from CLIN^ORQPTQ2, where it was commented out in place of a call to ^XPAR.
-I would have just used CLIN^ORQPTQ2, but it didn't work - at least on SLC OEX directory.
-X has no purpose other than to satisfy apparent rpc and tcallv requirement for args{:/}
+ Leading comment lines | {::nomarkdown}Note: This comes from CLIN^ORQPTQ2, where it was commented out in place of<br/>a call to ^XPAR.
+I would have just used CLIN^ORQPTQ2, but it didn't work - at<br/>least on SLC OEX directory.<br/>X has no purpose other than to satisfy apparent rpc and tcallv requirement for args{:/}

- Generated on January 13th 2017, 6:15:57 am
+ Generated on January 13th 2017, 6:24:32 am